AISaturdaysLagos/research_structure/README.md

 - Welcome
 - Presentations:
   - Presenters present re-implemented projects, discuss any extension they have made
-  - Peer and invited guests feedback on clarity, depth, and novelty
+  - Peer feedback on clarity, depth, and novelty
 - Next steps, and networking
 - Closing remarks